Wichmann Diesel: Engines produced

 The pre-war engines were Glow Head Engines in countless varieties.
 The first diesel engines were produced in 1938, when the company had 190 employees and an annual production of 160 engines.
 The engines earned a reputation for being easy to operate and maintain.
 An engineer once stated that Wichmann were built for morons, but built by geniuses.

 The AX engine was reliable, but was ready to be replaced by the WX in the 1980s.
 Like their predecessor, the AC, both were two-stroke engines.

 Wichmann launched the WX28 engine in 1984.
 This 2-stroke loop-scavenged trunk piston engine had cylinders with a 280 mm bore and 360 mm stoke.
 Each cylinder generated 295 kW and the engine was produced in 4, 5 and 6 in-line and V8, V10, V12 and V16 models, giving a choice of power from 1180 to 4735 kW.

 The factory also produced controllable pitch propellers and gears.
 In the 1970s, they made their first electronic propeller control unit.

 Museum

-Today, the once proud factory which was building the best medium speed diesels in the world is only doing maintenance, repair and upgrade on their motors, but propellers and gears are still built.
+Today, the factory which was building medium speed diesels is only doing maintenance, repair and upgrade on their motors, but propellers and gears are still built.
 It is today named Wärtsilä Norway.

 On the site is a museum where you can see a variety of engine models including the first one built in 1903.